We're following all the rules… so why does it still feel off?

 — H. Orlando J., youth coach

 *Every pitcher is different.
-The stories above are real but individual.
-They reflect athletes who put in consistent work, stayed patient, and followed the process.
+The stories above are real but individual — they reflect athletes who put in consistent work, stayed patient, and followed the process.
 VeloRESET does not diagnose injuries or replace medical care.
 It gives parents and pitchers a clearer movement map so they can work with their medical team, make better decisions, and stack the odds in favor of a healthy comeback.

 Your Personalized VeloRESET Roadmap